-As Groups become established as a key way of connecting with local members around interests, everyone who joins Stitch in your area are going to see and get the opportunity to join local interest groups.
+Stitch Groups are a key way of connecting with your local community members around interests; everyone who joins Stitch in your area is going to see and get the opportunity to join local interest groups.

 So if you're keen to get your community started, go ahead and create some local groups!

 These can be quite general in nature ("Houston Stitchers", for example), or super-specific ("Houston ballet enthusiasts"), it's totally up to you.
 But either way, you're helping create a place for local members to connect and discuss what you want your local Stitch community to be.